 Then every estimator will independently choose one card and the others will not know what one has chosen.
 Later every card will be flipped open to know the right estimate.
 If all have chosen the same card, then it will be confirmed, but those who have a disagreement and have chosen cards with different values will explain and come to a consensus to choose cards again until all have agreed on the same card.
 This process will be repeated for each story point required to be completed during one sprint.

-This method best suits for a small team with minimal user points.
+This agile estimation techniques best suits for a small team with minimal user points.

 2. The Bucket System

-Extension of PP when there is a large number of items and the team is large too.
+Extension of Planning Poker when there is a large number of items and the team is large too.